turkialjrees/kmeans-Interactive-App-by-shiny/README.md

 # kmeans-Interactive-App-by-shiny
 #Shiny Interactive  kmeans  app
+#DEMO
+watch the demo from the http://shiny.rstudio.com/gallery/kmeans-example.html copy right for shiny.rstudio.com

+#What is Shiny
 Shiny is an R package that makes it easy to build interactive web apps straight from R

 This example will help  you to buit kmeans Shiny apps